aishwaryanr/awesome-generative-ai-guide/free_courses/generative_ai_genius/README.md

 **Auditing the Course:**

-- You can watch the daily videos first on [Instagram](https://rb.gy/ae4z68).
+- You can watch the daily videos first on [Instagram](https://rb.gy/ae4z68) & [YouTube](https://www.youtube.com/@aishwaryanr4606).
 Links will be posted here too, but there might be a delay.
 For quicker updates, follow my account.
 - Access additional resources through this page daily; mini-project resources will also be available here.

 **Registering For the Course:**

-- If you prefer to register (you can register any day during the 20-day course): submit a form [here](https://forms.gle/sDdjXcmn9ka8BSFg9)
+- **Registrations are closed for this course, feel free to audit (watch videos and access content here)**
 - Registered participants will receive all the benefits mentioned above, plus
     - Priority RSVP to a 1 hour seminar on building generative AI applications for the real world
     - Updates regarding any future courses or events